16 South Australia

 Privatisation and state ownership

 Privatisation refers to policies ranging from outsourcing of government services to the sale of public assets.
-Privatisation in Australia, and South Australia in particular, has a poor record, with questionable economic benefit and considerable social cost.[32]
+Privatisation in Australia, and South Australia in particular, has a poor record, with questionable economic benefit and considerable social cost.[38]
 As governments began the process of privatisation in the 1980s, many voters responded with a relatively open mind.
 After all, there were inefficiencies and poor quality of service provided through some government-owned operations.
 Several decades on, public opinion tends towards scepticism about privatisation, with asset sales and outsourcing electorally risky.
 In particular, many voters appear unconvinced that privatisation leads to lower costs for consumers and are cynical about governments’ underlying rationale.
 Indeed, there are often different motivations underpinning calls for privatisation.
-A distinction has been made between pragmatic privatisation where public assets are divested in a drive for greater efficiency and a means of technical problem solving, and systemic privatisation which derives from an ideological commitment to reducing the role and size of government.[33]
-Privatisations under both Liberal and Labor governments have been propelled by both forms of these motivations at different times.
+A distinction has been made between pragmatic privatisation where public assets are divested in a drive for greater efficiency and a means of technical problem solving, and systemic privatisation which derives from an ideological commitment to reducing the role and size of government.[39]
+Privatisations under both Liberal and Labor governments have been propelled by both of these motives at different times.

 Conclusions

 In some respects, South Australia has many of the main political features of other states, with its strongly bicameral parliamentary system, and the general dominance of the two major parties in terms of government formation.
 South Australia tends to be peripheral in national political debates, in part due to its smaller population and the pre-eminence of the larger, more economically powerful Eastern states.
-There are, in addition, lingering concerns that this populously small but geographically large state could be heading back to how it has often been traditionally viewed — as an economic ‘backwater’.
+There are, in addition, lingering concerns that this populously small but geographically large state could be heading back to how it has often been traditionally viewed – as an economic ‘backwater’.
 Yet, this view of the state masks a long and often distinctive political history, with a notable radical tradition.
 South Australia was an early, and indeed global, leader in democratic innovations.
-It has distinctive political institutions, for example the powers of its Upper House are stronger than many of the other state counterparts.[34]
-Moreover, it has been the origin source of new political movements in the nation’s history, including the Democrats and Family First.
-The Malinauskas government was the first in the nation to introduce a Voice to Parliament, and the state has often been a site for policy innovations, for example, leading a focus on social inclusion in the 2000s.[35]
+It has distinctive political institutions, for example the powers of its Upper House are stronger than many of the other state counterparts.[40]
+Moreover, it has been the source of new political movements in the nation’s history, including the Democrats and Family First.
+The Malinauskas government was the first in the nation to introduce a Voice to Parliament, and the state has often been a site for policy innovations, for example, leading a focus on social inclusion in the 2000s.[41]

 There are also intriguing developments in South Australia’s party system.
-Like the other states and territories there has been a marked growth in the vote share of minor parties, but a more striking pattern is that in 2022, the South Australian electorate has, yet again, returned a Labor government to power.
+Like the other states and territories there has been a marked growth in the vote share of minor parties, but a more striking pattern is that in 2022, the South Australian electorate, yet again, returned a Labor government to power.
 Since the 1980s, Labor has dominated South Australian politics.
-One factor that might explain this trend is that South Australia may not necessarily be more left-leaning than other parts of Australia, but rather at the state-level, South Australian voters are prepared to reward activist and interventionist governments.
+One factor that might explain this trend is that South Australia may not necessarily be more left-leaning than other parts of Australia, but, rather, at the state-level, South Australian voters are prepared to reward activist and interventionist governments.[42]
 Given the financial constraints and the relatively small size of the state’s economy, voters have tended to look to government to help stimulate economic activity, especially through infrastructure-building.
 This is a non-partisan tradition in South Australia and harks back to the Playford era.

 Revision questions